TribThapa/AustralianEconomyAnalysis/README.md

     <img src="/Images/GDP_Allcountries_bar.png" width="1500" height="250">
 </p>

+<p>&nbsp;</p>
 2. What does Australia's demographic data look like?

 Ans: Overall, Australia's population is growing.
 This is an important factor as population growth plays a
-     key role in the preogression and success of a country's economy.
+     key role in the progression and success of a country's economy.
 Further, another positive trend within the Australian demographic data is the steady growth in the total number of employed females.
-However, the total number of employed females is increasing, more needs to be done to ensure an equivalent number of employed males and females.
+However, whilst the total number of employed females is increasing, more needs to be done to ensure an equivalent number of employed males and females.

 <p align="center">
     <img src="/Images/Aus_Demographics_Line.png" width="1500" height="250">